 Modified broad keywords are the backbone of many accounts.
-You might be tempted to use them in your negatives as well, but beware!
+You might be tempted to use them as well, but beware!
 AdWords doesn't support negative modified broad keywords.

-In your negatives, when you use a + sign in front of a negative keyword (with no space, just like modified broad), AdWords may not react the way you think it will.
+In your negatives, when you use a + sign in front of a negative keyword (with no space, just like modified broad), AdWords may not react in the way you expect.

 There are only 3 types of negative keyword match types:

-- Negative exact: Will block queries when the query looks exactly like the negative keyword, including keyword ordering.
+- Negative exact: Will block queries when the query exactly matches the negative keyword, including keyword ordering.

 - Negative phrase: Just like negative exact, but will also block queries that include other words before or after the query.